First Offense - DUI Lawyer Yorkville, IL

 Generally, when someone over the age of 21 is caught driving drunk or under the influence of other drugs, they are charged with a DUI/DWI.
 In Illinois (including in Kendall County), this is known as a DUI and the legal limit for alcohol is a blood-alcohol content level of 0.08 or above while operating a motor vehicle.

 A DUI in Illinois may come as the result of a routine stop by a police officer, sobriety checkpoints, or after observing behavior that might lead an officer to believe the driver is impaired.

 Every case is different and there are a lot of moving parts.
-We know the ins and outs of they are developed by police and presented by prosecutors.
-We’ll work tirelessly to determine if the stop was lawful and understand the merits of the charges against you.
+Our DUI lawyer Yorkville knows the ins and outs of they are developed by police and presented by prosecutors.
+As a DUI lawyer Yorkville, we work tirelessly to determine if the stop was lawful and understand the merits of the charges against you.
 Schedule a free consultation today to better understand the options available to you.

 Counties We Serve: